-We have a number of students who have a life-threatening allergy to NUTS and exposure could result in severe sickness or death.
-To help reduce the risk of accidental exposure, we need your cooperation in order to provide a safe and secure learning environment.
+Vancouver Coastal Health encourages all schools to be "nut aware" in support of students who have a life-threatening allergy to NUTS.
+To help reduce the risk of accidental exposure, we ask for your cooperation in order to provide a safer, nut aware learning environment.
 The following are respectfully requested:

-1. Students do not bring food to school that contain peanuts or nut products (i.e. peanut butter, muffins/cookies with nuts, granola bars).
-Please read ingredients on purchased and packaged food items included in your child’s lunch and snack.
+1. Please do not send food to school that contains peanuts or nut products (i.e. peanut butter, muffins/cookies with nuts, granola bars).
+Please read ingredients on purchased and packaged food items included in your child’s lunch and snack prior to packing.

 2. If your child enjoys peanut/nut containing products at home, please ensure that your child adds hand washing to their routine before coming to school.
 Even a small amount of peanut oil or dust from a friend’s hand can easily be transferred to crayons, books or playground equipment that can pose a risk for the allergic child.

-3. Discuss with your child the importance of not trading or sharing food.
+3. Discuss the importance of not trading or sharing food with your child.

 The above items will also be discussed with all the students in the classroom setting along with ways to help their allergic friend stay safe.

-We hope you will appreciate the seriousness of this condition and that you will assist us in our efforts to create as safe an environment as possible for all students.
+We hope you will appreciate the seriousness of allergic reactions and that you will assist us in our efforts to create as safe an environment as possible for all students.
 Thank you for your understanding and cooperation.
 If you have any questions or suggestions, please feel free to call the school office, or contact Community Health at 604 983-6700.

 Head lice is a common issue among school-age children and one that can affect anyone.

 • Lice spread relatively quickly